During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 Cytokine Release Syndrome (CRS)

-Cytokines are proteins that are normally released by immune system cells to communicate with each other.
-When an army of CAR T-cells attacks cancer cells, they release a large number of cytokines into the body which can cause serious health problems.
+Cytokines are proteins normally released by immune system cells to communicate with each other.
+When an army of CAR T-cells attacks cancer cells, they release a large number of cytokines into the body, which can cause serious health problems.
 This is called cytokine release syndrome (CRS).

-Cytokine release syndrome occurs in most patients after CAR T-cell therapy.
-It can begin within a few hours, days or weeks after treatment.
+Cytokine release syndrome can occur within a few hours, days, or weeks after treatment.
 Symptoms may include:

 - fever (100.4°F/38°C or higher)